EXPLORE: 7 Day Western Caribbean Cruise – Cozumel

 - Call the booking company, like Orbitz, when you return home.
 They have fantastic customer service and they’ll be happy to help you out!

 I was refunded $218 ($109 a piece).
 Orbitz verified the cancellation and credited my card in no time and I gave my sick friend (that wasn’t able to come anyway) her money back within a week!
 It all worked out and I guarantee you I had a better day than the angry mother in my group did.

 Back to my adventure…

-So after my tour was cancelled and I was walking down the street towards the shops a tour guide asked me what I wanted to do.
+So after my tour was canceled and I was walking down the street towards the shops a tour guide asked me what I wanted to do.
 I stopped and thought about it for a second and responded, “I want to… got to the beach!”
-He got really excited about a beach called Uvas and within a few minutes he had sold me a ticket to this all inclusive private beach.
+He got really excited about a beach called Uvas and within a few minutes, he had sold me a ticket to this all-inclusive private beach.
 I took a cab out to the beach and when I arrived at Uvas, I paid the remainder of my discounted ticket price and grabbed a locker, ready to enjoy my day.

 Uvas was absolutely fantastic!
 It was like being at a resort, minus the hotel and crowd.
 I spent the day snorkeling and swimming, lounging on the beach, and enjoying a free cocktail.
 The beach was so relaxing and quiet that I actually fell asleep for awhile.
 Talk about no stress!

 Once I was done relaxing, I got back in a cab.
 The driver was super nice and extremely proud of Cozumel!
 He told me all about the island and recommended a place for lunch.
 I had him drop me off so I could grab a burrito and try a Mexican beer.

 After lunch, I headed back towards the port to do a little shopping.
 I looked around in all the shops, tried tequilas, and even found the perfect charm for my Pandora bracelet: a starfish bead with blue bubbles!